Agus Harimurti Yudhoyono: 2024 General Election

 Ahead of the election in 2024, AHY and the Democratic Party initially backed Anies Rasyid Baswedan as the next president on 2 March 2023 and joined the Coalition of Change which comprised the NasDem and Prosperous Justice Party (PKS).
 AHY hoped to work with Anies as a vice presidential candidate as he claimed Anies sent a letter to him asking to be his running mate.
 However shockingly, Anies selected Muhaimin Iskandar from the National Awakening Party (PKB) after the latter left Prabowo Subianto's Advanced Indonesia Coalition.
 As the result of Muhaimin's appointment as Anies' running mate, AHY and the Democratic Party withdrew their support and left their coalition.

 After their exit, the Democratic Party was approached by PDI-P who is hoping for AHY to back Ganjar Pranowo as Hasto Kristiyanto claimed intense communications are underway.
 The Democrats also got approached by the Advanced Indonesia Coalition as Prabowo held a meeting together with his father in Cikeas.
 After many considerations, on 21 September 2023 in Jakarta Convention Center, AHY and the Democratic Party declared to back Prabowo Subianto in his presidential campaign.

 Minister of Agrarian Affairs and Spatial Planning

 On 21 February 2024, AHY was appointed as Indonesia's Minister of Agrarian Affairs and Spatial Planning and Head of the National Land Agency by President Joko Widodo at the State Palace.
 AHY's inauguration was based on Presidential Decree Number 34/P of 2024 concerning the Dismissal and Appointment of State Ministers in the Advanced Indonesian Cabinet for the 2019-2024 period which was stipulated by President Joko Widodo in Jakarta, on February 20 2024.
 AHY assumed the position to fill in the position after his predecessor, Hadi Tjahjanto, was also inaugurated on the same day with AHY as Coordinating Minister for Political, Legal, and Security Affairs to replace Hadi's predecessor, Mahfud MD.

+Coordinating Minister of Infrastructure and Regional Development

+He was appointed as Coordinating Minister of Infrastructure and Regional Development in President Prabowo's Red and White Cabinet since the cabinet inauguration.